 Preheat electric griddle to medium heat (or about 325 degrees F / 162 C), or a large skillet on the stove stop.
 You want the surface to be hot but not screaming hot – oil shouldn’t smoke when it makes contact with the surface.

 Lightly grease your griddle with oil of choice and pour 1/4 cup measurements of the batter onto the griddle.
-There should be 6 pancakes.
+There should be 6 pancakes (as original recipe is written // adjust if altering batch size).
 (If your batter looks too thick, thin it with a little more almond milk.)
 Flip when bubbles appear in the middle and the edges turn slightly dry, being careful not to burn.

 Cook for 1-2 minutes more on the other side and then top with vegan butter or peanut butter and a drizzle of maple syrup, or whatever else you please.
 Compote would also be delicious.